Semi-supervised Semantics-guided Adversarial Training for Trajectory Prediction: Our Proposed Adversarial Training Method for Trajectory Prediction

-In our preliminary experiments, we notice a trade-off between the standard accuracy and adversarial robustness.
-The similar phenomenon is observed in classification tasks~\cite{zhang2019theoretically,raghunathan2020understanding} and methods such as TRADES~\cite{zhang2019theoretically}, robust self-training~\cite{carmon2019unlabeled} and MixUp~\cite{zhang2017mixup, archambault2019mixup} have been proposed to balance the trade-off.
-We first try robust self-training and data augmentation: we add an additional decoder to augment data by generating more inputs from the the same latent vectors as the real input with Gaussian noises.
-However, extra error is introduced by the data-driven augmentation and we find it may even hurt the standard accuracy.
-It is partly because that the augmented inputs need to match the future trajectories (ground truth) and contexts very precisely in the prediction task while classification task is more tolerant of augmented data.
-We thus further utilize the MixUp~\cite{zhang2017mixup} technique to mix the adversarial scenarios and benign scenarios in the adversarial training process and it turns out to obtain a balance between the adversarial robustness and accuracy in trajectory prediction.
+In our preliminary experiments, we notice a trade-off between standard accuracy and adversarial robustness.
+A similar phenomenon has been observed in classification tasks~\cite{zhang2019theoretically,raghunathan2020understanding}.
+Methods such as TRADES~\cite{zhang2019theoretically}, robust self-training~\cite{carmon2019unlabeled} and MixUp~\cite{zhang2017mixup, archambault2019mixup} have been proposed to balance such trade-off.
+However, there are few methods that can be applied to trajectory prediction because such time-series regression problems have no class labels and are more sensitive to errors introduced by augmented data.
+In this work, we utilize the MixUp~\cite{zhang2017mixup} technique to mix the adversarial scenarios and benign scenarios in the adversarial training process.
+The experiments demonstrate that a balance between adversarial robustness and standard accuracy can be achieved in trajectory prediction, as shown later.